slotThe/slotThe.github.io/README.md

   like `HTML` or `GNU`.
 As such, a font that actually supports this (instead of rescaling capital letters) is [also provided][site:impl:fonts].

-+ [Pilcrows][wiki:pilcrow] when hovering over a section title, linking to the respective section.
++ Section marks when hovering over a heading, linking to the respective section.

 + [Citation handling][site:citations] with BibTeX.